wsbctechnicalblog/wsbctechnicalblog.github.io/content/github-copilot-for-business-setup.md

 ## Before you begin!

 - First you need to logout of GitHub in your default web browser.
-This is a crucial step - easy to just ignore it at your own peril!
-- Then go to Visual Studio (VS) Code and sign-out.
+  - **This is a crucial step - easy to just ignore it at your own peril!**
-- Make sure you IDE is the latest version.
+- Disconnect from Virtual Private Network (VPN).

 Failure to do so may lead you down the same nightmarish path I experienced last weekend.